fengpingbaustem/MobileNet-SSD/README.md

 ### Train your own dataset
-1. Convert your own dataset to lmdb database (follow the SSD README), and create symlinks to current directory.
+1. Convert your own dataset to lmdb database (follow the SSD README or simplely using the scripts in mydataset folder), and create symlinks to current directory.
 ```
 ln -s PATH_TO_YOUR_TRAIN_LMDB trainval_lmdb
 ln -s PATH_TO_YOUR_TEST_LMDB test_lmdb